rejetto/hfs/README.md

 # Plug-ins

-We are slowly introducing a plug-ins system.
+If a `plugins` folder is present, HFS monitors it.
 Each plug-in is a sub-folder of `plugins` folder.
-You can quickly disable a plug-in by appending `-disabled` to the plug-in's folder name.

 Plug-ins can be hot-swapped, and at some extent can be edited without restarting the server.

-Each plug-in has access to the same set of features.
-Normally you'll have a plug-in that's a theme, and another that's a firewall, but nothing is preventing a single plug-in from doing both tasks.
+HFS will ignore all folders with `-disabled` at the end of the name.

 # Developers section